Estrela Mountain Dog: History

 The breed has been developed in the mountains of Serra da Estrela, in what is now Portugal.
 The Estrela Mountain Dog is one of the oldest breeds in Portugal.
 The earliest of the Estrela ancestors were herd-guarding dogs in the Serra da Estrela.
 There are no written record of their history.

 Life changed little for the people and dogs of the region, even into the 20th century.
 The isolation of the region meant the breed was relatively unknown outside it until the early 1900s, and even then, they were mostly ignored in early dog shows.
 The Portuguese admired foreign breeds much more than their own.
 Shepherds often castrated their dogs to prevent them from leaving their flocks to mate.
 These factors had a negative effect on the Estrela.
 So from 1908 to 1919, special shows called concursos were held to promote and preserve the Estrela breed in the region.
 During this period there was some attempt at a registry (of which there is no surviving record).
 Special livestock guardian working trials were included in these shows.
 The trial consisted of an owner/shepherd bringing his dog into a large field with many flocks of sheep.
 The dog was observed by judges for its reactions coming into the field and as the shepherd was ordered to move the flock, which inevitably produced stragglers.
 The dog was expected to move from his spot of guarding to bring the stragglers back, and then assume a leadership position at the head of the flock.

 The first, tentative, recorded breed standard was published in 1922.
 This standard only reflected the functional features naturally found in the best dogs of the time, although it did mention having dew claws as reflecting a "perfect" dog.
-The characteristic hooked tail and turned-back (rosed) ears, which later became part of the official standard, were not mentioned in this preliminary standard.
+The characteristic hooked tail and turned-back (rose) ears, which later became part of the official standard, were not mentioned in this preliminary standard.

 The first official breed standard was written in 1933.
 This standard attempted to differentiate the Estrela as a distinct breed.
 This led to the hooked tail and double dew claws becoming a requirement.
 All colors were allowed.
 The standard has undergone small refinements since then.
 For example, dew claws became optional by 1955, and the allowed colors have been limited a few times to achieve today's current set.